How to apply to uni after a gap year

 If you're thinking of taking - or have taken - a gap year, you have roughly four options.

-• If you're still doing your A Levels and don't have an offer yet, you can apply with everyone else, but you will need to select your deferred entry start date when adding a choice on your UCAS application
+- If you're still doing your A Levels (or equivalent exams) and don't have an offer yet, you can apply with everyone else, but you will need to select your deferred entry start date when adding a choice on your UCAS application

-• If you have completed your A Levels and received an offer, you can request deferment from the university, which means you will be considered for an offer for the following year
+- If you have completed your exams and received an offer, you can request deferment from the university, which means you will be considered for an offer for the following year

-• If you have completed your A Levels, but don't have an offer, you can apply in the following application cycle
+- If you have completed your exams, but don't have an offer, you can apply in the following application cycle

-• If you have completed your A Levels and finished your gap year, but missed the following application deadline, you can apply through Clearing
+- If you have completed your exams and finished your gap year, but missed the following application deadline, you can apply through Clearing

 I'm still studying my A Levels and don't have an offer yet, but I want to take a gap year.
 What should I do?

-If you're still completing your A Levels and you don't have a university offer, but would like to take a gap year, it's recommended that you finish the usual application process with your peers.
+If you're still completing your A Levels (or equivalent exams) and you don't have a university offer, but would like to take a gap year, it's recommended that you finish the usual application process with your peers.

 However, unlike your peers, you will need to defer your start date by a year when you add your university choices to your UCAS application.
 Remember to acknowledge your deferral in your personal statement by explaining your plans for your gap year, and why this time will be valuable to you.